 With a civil lawsuit, along with the financial compensation for your ongoing trauma, it is also empowering to hold those who did this to you or aided them accountable.
 Your case can prevent others from suffering the way you did.

-A Grapevine sexual assault victim lawyer at Crowe Arnold & Majors LLP can help you seek justice by working hard so that you receive the maximum compensation you deserve.
+A Grapevine sexual abuse lawyer at Crowe Arnold & Majors LLP can help you seek justice by working hard so that you receive the maximum compensation you deserve.
 We will hold all parties responsible for the assault accountable, including those businesses or organizations that may have facilitated the crime.

 Besides the assailant, other parties may prove liable if their negligence permitted the assault to happen.
 This may include any entities that are required by law to report suspected sexual abuse, including schools, churches, and healthcare providers.